awslabs/deeplearning-cfn/README.md

 ### Log in to the Master Instance
 Follow **[Step 3](cfn-template/StackSetup.md#logintomaster)** in [Using the AWS CloudFormation Deep Learning Template](cfn-template/StackSetup.md).

-Clone the [awslabs/deeplearning-cfn](https://github.com/awslabs/deeplearning-cfn) repo that contains the examples onto the EFS mount:
+### Clone the [awslabs/deeplearning-cfn](https://github.com/awslabs/deeplearning-cfn) repo that contains the examples onto the EFS mount

 **Note:** This could take a few minutes.